lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-deploy-rmtemplates-azure-cli.md

 	azure config mode arm

-> [AZURE.NOTE] You can switch back to the default set of commands by typing `azure config mode asm`.

 ## Understanding Azure resource templates and resource groups

 Most applications are built from a combination of different resource types (such as one or more VMs and storage accounts, a SQL database, a virtual network, or a content delivery network).
-The default Azure service management API and the Azure portal represented these items by using a service-by-service approach.
+The default Azure service management API and the Azure classic portal represented these items by using a service-by-service approach.
 This approach requires you to deploy and manage the individual services individually (or find other tools that do so), and not as a single logical unit of deployment.

-*Azure Resource Manager templates* make it possible for you to deploy and manage these different resources as one logical deployment unit in a declarative fashion.
+*Azure Resource Manager templates*, however, make it possible for you to deploy and manage these different resources as one logical deployment unit in a declarative fashion.
 Instead of imperatively telling Azure what to deploy one command after another, you describe your entire deployment in a JSON file -- all of the resources and associated configuration and deployment parameters -- and tell Azure to deploy those resources as one group.

 You can then manage the overall life cycle of the group's resources by using Azure CLI resource management commands to: